timsneath/dart_console/README.md

 - Reading keys and control sequences from the keyboard
 - Writing aligned text to the screen

-The library is being used to implement a Dart version of the [Kilo][kilo] text editor, and is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.
+The library has been used to implement a Dart version of the [Kilo][kilo] text editor, and is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.

-The library assumes a VT-style terminal, as used by macOS and Linux.
-This package does not currently work on Windows.
+The library assumes a terminal that recognizes and implements common ANSI escape sequences.
+The package has been tested on macOS, Linux and [vt-win10][Windows 10 version 1903].
+Windows support is preliminary - the library works well on the [winterm][Windows Terminal], but your mileage may vary on older consoles such as `cmd`.

+As an aside, this library demonstrates usage of the [FFI][`dart:ffi` library] for calling system APIs and separating Win32 and UNIX-style implementations.

 ## Usage